10 BI software trends from Dresner Advisory Service’s 2018 Surveys

 Keith Craig is Better Buys’ Content Marketing Manager.
 He has more than a decade of experience using, researching and writing about business software and hardware.
 He can be found on Twitter and LinkedIn.

 Would you like to learn more about the benefits of Phocas business intelligence for your business?
-Watch our 4-minute product demonstration by clicking here, or on the button below.
+Watch our 4-minute product demonstration by clicking here.

 Finance Business Partnering: An ultimate guide